All Articles

 Q1.
 What are the eligibility criteria for a business loan in India?

-A1: Eligibility typically includes being a sole proprietor, partnership firm, private limited company, self-employed professional, or MSME.
+A1: Eligibility typically includes being a sole proprietor, partnership firm, private limited company, self-employed professional, or SME.
 Lenders often require a minimum annual revenue, a certain number of years in operation, and a good credit score.

 Q2.
 Can startups without a credit history obtain business loans?